ali-hassan/ruby-on-rails-interview-questions-answers/README.md

 # Ruby on Rails Technical Interview Questions:

+## Important questions but you can check other stuff as well from google. it various from experience to experience.

 ### Lambda
 Despite the fancy name, a lambda is just a **function**... peculiarly... without a name.
 They're **anonymous**, little functional spies sneaking into the rest of your code.